Exploring the History of London Riots

 - Feelings of marginalization and alienation

-- Inadequate social services and support networks
+- Lack of adequate social service and support network

 Notable London Riots